smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 ```
 * The compatibility level should be *110* and the version *Microsoft SQL Server 2012 (SP2...*.
 If it is not then you have more
   than one SQL Server database on your machine, see setting *SQLCMDSERVER* in the next section.
+* If you install SQL Server 2014+; make sure SQL Server Management Studio has been installed; [see this blog for further instructions] (https://www.hanselman.com/blog/DownloadSQLServerExpress.aspx)

 # 2. Create Databases and Users